keikai/doc/doc/component-ref.md

 | `onChanging` | [InputEvent](http://www.zkoss.org/javadoc/latest/zk/org/zkoss/zk/ui/event/InputEvent.html)<br/>**Description:** Triggered during the process of content modification.
 Note that the component's server-side content remains unchanged until the `onChange` event occurs.
 To access the current in-progress value, use the `getValue` method of the `InputEvent` class. |

 # Supported Children
-Keikaidoc PE does not support child components.
+Keikai Doc PE does not support child components.

 # Component Composition
-Keikaidoc PE is designed as a self-contained editor component and does not support nested child components.
+Keikai Doc PE is designed as a self-contained editor component and does not support nested child components.